datamatics

 datamatics is an art project that explores the potential to perceive the invisible multi-substance of data that permeates our world.
 It is a series of experiments in various forms - audiovisual concerts, installations, publications and CD releases - that seek to materialise pure data.

-photo: Ryuichi Maruo, courtesy of YCAM
+photo: Ryuichi Maruo, courtesy of Yamaguchi Centre for Arts and Media [YCAM]

 © Ryoji Ikeda